Requirements for All Majors

 IV.
 Transfer of Credit

-At least five of the eight intermediate and advanced courses required for the Anthropology or Archaeology/History major must be taken at UMB, but additional Anthropology courses may be transferred for general university credit towards the B.A. degree.
+At least five of the eight intermediate and advanced courses required for the Anthropology or Archaeology/History major must be taken at UMass Boston, but additional Anthropology courses may be transferred for general university credit towards the BA degree.
 Students must petition the Departmental Curriculum Committee to receive credit toward the major for transferred courses.
 Permission for transfer of credit should be secured from the Department before a course is taken, except in the case of transfer students who wish credit for courses already taken at their former university.
 This policy includes courses taken through the Boston Public Colleges Cross-Registration Agreement.

 To receive transfer credit for a course, a student should complete a request form from the Department Administrative Assistant.
 A catalogue description and the syllabus from the course should be submitted as part of the request.